jessemiller/HamlPy/readme.md

-# HamlPy
+# Introduction

 Fork of https://github.com/jessemiller/HamlPy because it seems unmaintained since Aug 2013 and that it's not compatible with django>=1.9.

-I've merged https://github.com/jessemiller/HamlPy/pull/166 in that regard.
+3 years seemed a reasonable time to consider forking.

+Since I don't want to redo the previous of no maintainership (and that I don't have a special interest in being the sole maintainer) I'm looking for 1-3 other people to co-maintained this project.

+Major differences with the original hamlpy:

+* the pypi release have been renamed "django-hamlpy" instead of "hamlpy"
+* compatible with django>=1.9 thanks to https://github.com/jessemiller/HamlPy/pull/166

+Thanks a lot to Jesse Miller for his work, it really helped me a lot.

+# django-hamlpy

 HamlPy (pronounced "haml pie") is a tool for Django developers who want to use a Haml like syntax for their templates.
 HamlPy is not a template engine in itself but simply a compiler which will convert HamlPy files into templates that Django can understand.